What Is 5G? All You Need to Know About It

 What does 5G have that 4G doesn’t?

 The answer is low latency.

-In case of a self-driving car, latency denotes the amount of time the vehicle takes to inform a cloud-based server about any danger after recognizing it.
-If the data doesn’t get transmitted in real time, the reaction times will be higher — which means a greater risk of accidents.
+In the case of a self-driving car, latency denotes the amount of time the vehicle takes to inform a cloud-based server about any danger after recognizing it.
+If the data doesn’t get transmitted in real-time, the reaction times will be higher — which means a greater risk of accidents.